trovster/component-library/src/components/movie/rating/README.md

 ## Movie Rating

-An example of a movie rating.
+An example of movie ratings.